Healthy Homes Assessment Ngaio

 Ngaio Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Ngaio and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement to all Ngaio and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove compliance with each Healthy Homes Standard that apply or will be applied during the tenancy of your rental home.
+• Property managers and landlords must keep records of their the conformance to each Healthy Homes Standard that apply or will be applied to your rental home.

-• Property managers and private landlords have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers must ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes